midonet/midonet-kubernetes/doc/custom-resource.md

 * Unless a backend resource supports PUT in the backend, it should never be changed in the Translation.
 * A backend resource should not belong to multiple Translations.

+### Translation version

+midonet-kube-controllers have an internal constant called Translation version.
+It has been introduced to allow an automatic upgrade of midonet-kube-controllers which involves incompatible changes of Translations.
+(See the above "Limitations" section)

+Developers should avoid unnecessary version bumps.

+midonet-kube-controllers treats Translations with a different version stale and removes them.
+It means, after an upgrade with the version bump, all Translations and backend resources will be removed and re-created.
+The process likely involves cluster network interruptions.
+Depending on the size of a deployment, it can take very long.